hyperledger-labs/harmonia/docs/r3/remote_finality_guarantors.md

 Bob@Corda verifies that the draft transaction will do what is agreed and that the lock conditions will be able to be satisfied by the agreed action of Bob@EVM.
 It then provides Bob@EVM with the hash of the draft transaction and the public key of the notary that will finalise it, and Bob@EVM sets up the lock on the other network using these values.

-If Alice@Corda now notarises the draft transaction, they will obtain the notary's signature on the transaction hash, which they can pass to Alice@EVM to authorise the transfer of the asset on the EVM network to themselves.
+If Alice@Corda now notarises the draft transaction, she will obtain the notary's signature on the transaction hash, which she can pass to Alice@EVM to authorise the transfer of the asset on the EVM network to herself.
 This in turn will publicly broadcast the EVM transfer transaction, so that Bob@Corda can obtain the proof of action needed to unlock the asset on the Corda network.

 The complete proof of action on the Corda side consists of: